planeklm/razed-cryptomining/README.md

 * Execute the `cryptomining.sql` into your database

 # Recomendations From Us
-* If using `ps-housing`, we reccomend to change the price of the server rack prop to the appropriate price of a mining rig.
+* If using `ps-housing` or `qb-housing`, we reccomend to change the price of the server rack prop to the appropriate price of a mining rig.
+You can use the server rack prop as a mining rig for houses or warehouses!

 # Items & Images
 **❤️ to Markow (amsali22) for making this!**\